Customise Consent Preferences

-Step Inside Maison Ruinart’s Historic Reims Estate for a Mesmerizing Journey Through Art, Design, and Champagne, With Special Dinners to Celebrate the Year.
+Step Inside Maison Ruinart’s Historic Reims Estate for a Mesmerizing Journey Through Art, and Champagne

 As you enter through the discreet Chemin des Crayères, you’ll be greeted by a scenic pathway.
 Designed to mimic the limestone of the famed chalk crayères wine cellars below, this path leads to 75,000 square feet of lush, artfully curated gardens.
 Landscape artist Christophe Gautrand infused this space with a modern touch, complementing Ruinart’s 300-year heritage.
 It’s an experience that feels both nostalgic and forward-thinking.